 Chatter is fairly common in the world of CNC machining.
-Okuma´s Machining Navi chooses the optimal speed(s) at which your machine can avoid chatter, thereby saving operator time and maximizing productivity.
+Okuma's Machining Navi chooses the optimal speed(s) at which your machine can avoid chatter, thereby saving operator time and maximising productivity.

 Okuma invented Machining Navi, an optional function that uses the OSP control and sensors to monitor chatter.
 If chatter is detected, the function then either recommends spindle speed changes (Machining Navi L-g and Machining Navi M-g) or automatically makes the spindle speed adjustments (Machining Navi M-i).